-The OIG is required to review and comment on proposed legislation and regulations for their potential impact on the agency and its operations.
-During this reporting period, the OIG provided analysis and written commentary on a variety of management proposals dealing with the internal operations of the agency and with revisions to NEA publications that are intended for public consumption.
+The OIG is required to review and comment on proposed legislation and regulations for their potential impact on the Agency and its operations.
+During this reporting period, the OIG provided analyses and written commentaries on Agency Administrative Directives, and other government publications.